alialobidm/beam-subgraphs/README.md

 The default network names used in this repo are `beam` and `beamtest`.
 Your target [graph-node](https://github.com/graphprotocol/graph-node)'s config must match one of these values.

-You don't need to install [graph-cli](https://github.com/graphprotocol/graph-tooling/blob/main/packages/cli/README.md), since every package comes with it's own particular version to use.
-If you'd need it nevertheless, add it using `yarn global add @graphprotocol/graph-cli`.
+You don't need to install [graph-cli](https://github.com/graphprotocol/graph-tooling/blob/main/packages/cli/README.md), since every subgraph package comes with it's own particular version to use, depending on the version it's code was written for.
+If you'd need it nevertheless, install it using `yarn global add @graphprotocol/graph-cli`.

 ## CLI